chromaway/esplix-samples/README.md

 Esplix applications can be implemented in two ways:

  * using Esplix JavaScript library (for node.js and browser)
- * using Esplix Server and JSON-RPC API
+ * using Esplix Server and JSON-RPC API (currently disabled!)

 In this sample bundle you can find: